kh12121/e-portfolio1/README.md

 # My Portfolio
 ## About Me

 Welcome to my E-Portfolio!
-This repository serves as a showcase of my academic projects, technical skills, and hands-on experience in Electrical Engineering (Mechatronics).
+This repository serves as a showcase of my academic projects, technical skills, and hands-on experience in computer science.

 ## Introduction